Chandana-Nikku/The-Recipe-Library/README.md

-# Recipe Library
+# The Recipe Library

-**Recipe Library** is a platform to discover and explore a wide variety of recipe options for any dish.
+**The Recipe Library** is a platform to discover and explore a wide variety of recipe options for any dish.
 Whether you’re looking for different types of cakes, pastas, or curries, this read-only platform helps you find multiple recipes easily and in one place.

 ## Features